wilsonmar/wilsonmar.github.io/_posts/2018-12-28-azure-devops.md

 Damien Brady (<a target="_blank" href="https://twitter.com/AbelSquidHead">@AbelSquidHead</a>) on Octopus Deploy

 Abel Wang (<a target="_blank" href="https://twitter.com/AbelSquidHead">@AbelSquidHead</a>, <a target="_blank" href="https://abelsquidhead.com">abelsquidhead.com</a>) on development
+   * <a target="_blank" href="https://channel9.msdn.com//Shows/On-NET/Devops-For-ASPNET-Developers-Pt-3-Work-Item-Tracking/">Devops For ASP.NET Developers Pt.
+3 - Work Item Tracking</a> Apr 16, 2019 Being able to visualize the work ahead is an integral part to the success of any software project.
+With Azure Boards, you can quickly and easily start tracking tasks, features, and bugs associated with runfaster2000.
    * <a target="_blank" href="https://www.youtube.com/watch?v=mCRbvRwxDfQ">with Aplitools Apr 15, 2019</a>
+   * <a target="_blank" href="https://youtu.be/Bt2x6pJWZKg">Using the new Basic Process in Azure DevOps</a> with Dan Hellem Apr 8, 2019 [8:17]

 ### Others in Microsoft